Dasudian/datahub-embed-demo/README.md

 This project provides a demo application written by Dasudian DataHub C SDK for Embedded device.

-This document introduces the structure of current directory, how to compile and run demo and Q&A for help.
+This document introduces the structure of current directory, how to compile and run demo and ask for help.
 If you want to know the details of APIs, please read file *docs/API.md* or header file *lib/DataHubClient.h*.

 ## Directory Introduction